IMDS Compliance

 Who Must Comply

-• Tier 2 and Tier 3 suppliers providing components and materials to higher-tier customers
+• Tier 1, Tier 2, and Tier 3 suppliers delivering components to automotive OEMs participating in IMDS

-• Raw material and chemical suppliers providing formulations to the automotive supply chain
+• Raw material and chemical suppliers providing inputs to automotive parts manufacturers

-• Non-automotive companies entering the automotive supply chain for the first time
+• Non-automotive suppliers entering the automotive supply chain for the first time

 Key Thresholds